Student Support Resource Guide

 Questions and Consultation

-Student Advocate HELPlineStudent discloses being impacted by homelessness, domestic violence, sexual assault, or severe impact from the loss of a loved one.Student makes statements implying harm to self or harm to others.Student indicates the need for resources (ex., Counseling, utilities, basic needs, etc.).We do not offer financial assistance, modifications to the Financial Aid process, long-term counseling, or 24/7 services.
+Student Advocate HELPlineStudent discloses being impacted by loss of housing, domestic violence, sexual assault, or severe impact from the loss of a loved one.Student makes statements implying thoughts of harm to self or others.Student indicates the need for resources (ex., Counseling, utilities, unmet basic needs, etc.).We do not offer financial assistance, modifications to the Financial Aid process, long-term counseling, or 24/7 services.
 Student Advocates are available M – F from 8 am to 4 pm PT.

 Access & Wellness